niell-ion/crossing-docs/docs/crossing_setup.md

 !!! caution "Towing Advisory"
     The trailer is not registered for towing on public roads.
 The Portable Crossing Guard must be transported via flatbed when traversing public roads.

-* Follow the procedure outlined to the **Maintenance** section titled "Before Storage or Transport".
+* Follow the procedure described in the **Maintenance** section titled "Before Storage or Transport".